legendofmiracles/minecraft-bte-aws-server/README.md

-# McTerraform - A terraform'ed Minecraft server (with auto-destroy on inactivity)
+# McTerraform - A terraform'ed Minecraft BTE (build the earth) server (with auto-destroy on inactivity)

-Deploy Minecraft server using terraform to AWS.
+Deploy Minecraft BTE server using terraform to AWS.

-Uses lambda functions to auto-destroy a Minecraft server instance after inactivity.
+Uses lambda functions to auto-destroy a Minecraft server instance after 15 minutes of inactivity.
 S3 is used for Minecraft world backups and for storing terraform state.

 Future functionality:
 * add Discord bot for both starting and stopping the Minecraft instance